TCatshoek/lstar/README.md

 Currently the only available equivalence checkers are bruteforce, and random walk.
 W-method is on the todo list.

 #### Installation
-Dependencies `pip install graphviz tabulate`
+Dependencies `pip install graphviz tabulate numpy`

 Please make sure the `dot` executable is in your path.
 #### Simple example